lakshmankumar12/languageNotes/go_notes.md

   from the literal.
 Or if we have a typename (typically from type declaration, it can be used too).
 When type is absent, its untyped.
 So its of any one flavor - boolean, int, rune, floating-point, complex, string.
+* The const value has to be compile time derivable.
+    * We can't have consts whose value are found at runtime.
 * can be package level or function level
 * iota is used for enumeration
     ```go